La Borinqueña (graphic novel): Taíno mythology

 Marisol receives her superhero abilities from Atabex or Atabey (goddess), Huracan, and Yúcahu, who are keys figures of Taíno mythology.
 Atabex, the Mother of Boriken, speaks directly to Marisol, after she locates the five crystals (which come together to form La Estrella Del Camino).
 Her son, Huracan, the spirit of storms, gives Marisol the power to control the wind.
 Through him, she has the power to control the storms and fly.
 Atabex's other son, Yucahu, the spirit of the sea and mountains gives Marisol the power to control the earth and the seas.

-Estrella del Camino

-The story makes several references to the La Estrella del Camino.
-Professor Robles and several other people have searched for this star.
-When Marisol finds all five crystals which form this star, she meets Atabex, and her powers are unlocked.
-This is important because this symbol leads her to her destiny as the Puerto Rican superhero, La Borinqueña.

 Puerto Rican flag history

-Before Marisol leaves for Puerto Rico, her mother gives her a family heirloom, which is a piece of the remaining fabric that Mariana Bracetti used to sew the flag for El Grito De Lares.
-El Grito De Lares was a rebellion in Puerto Rico that was against Spanish rule.
+Before Marisol leaves for Puerto Rico, her mother gives her a family heirloom, which is a piece of the remaining fabric that Mariana Bracetti used to sew the flag for El Grito De Lares, a rebellion in Puerto Rico that was against Spanish rule.
 Later, another flag was adopted by a group of exiles in New York in solidarity with the Cuban Revolutionary Party.
 When Marisol speaks to Atabex, this ribbon expands to form her suit which resembles the Puerto Rican flag.
 When people see her wearing the flag, they are filled with nationalism and pride.